 Most manufacturing facilities already have an excess of noise.
 A virtually silent electric pump creates far less noise pollution than a compressed-air-powered alternative.
 This may reduce the risk of injuries due to environmental noise or improve communications on your shop floor.

 An electric pump is also a highly reliable option.
-Choose a DropsA USA pump for a durable cast iron body, chrome-nickel steel shafts and a dependable O-ring that forms a tight steel.
+Choose a DropsA North America pump for a durable cast iron body, chrome-nickel steel shafts and a dependable O-ring that forms a tight steel.
 All of these features reduce the risk of a sudden breakdown and can minimize repair costs.

 Small but mighty, the Bravo lubrication pump is a highly innovative system that can be used in a wide range of applications.
 A modular system makes it easy to expand or contract the reservoir and minimum level of your grease pump to accommodate a changing manufacturing process.